Zoe Seiter Is Living Abroad in Shanghai

 I seek understanding of what it is to be human by living in different cultures.
 In the words of Paul Simon, “it was the myth of fingerprints, I’ve seen them all and man they’re all the same.”

-How in the world did you end up in Shanghai?
+How in the world did you end up in living abroad in Shanghai?

 I came to Shanghai straight out of university and accepted my first teaching position as a first grade teacher in an international school.